teklynk/twitch_clips_player/README.md

 This is a Twitch Clips Player, browser source overlay for OBS.

 This grabs your Twitch clips and plays them one after the other in a loop.
 Keep your viewers entertained on your BRB or starting soon scenes.
+Track future development here: [https://github.com/teklynk/twitch_clips_player/projects/1](https://github.com/teklynk/twitch_clips_player/projects/1)

 ### [Try it here](https://twitch-clips-player.pages.dev/)